 Active learning helps you make meaningful connections between difficult theories and concepts and their real-world applications.
 In active learning you drive your own understanding by engaging with, thinking critically about, or applying the knowledge you have acquired.
 This often means that knowledge sticks in a way it won’t with passive learning.

-Be an active learner
+How to be an active learner

 - Join a study group, either in person or online.

 - Engage in opportunities provided for group discussion.

 - Make sure you don’t just do the readings.
 Also do any associated activities.
 Often these are the sorts of examples included in exams.

 - Don’t cram everything at the end.
 Study as you go in small increments.